SQream/sqream_docs/optimization_best_practices/concurrency_and_scaling_in_sqream.rst

 What to do when queries are slow
 --------------------------------

-Adding more workers or GPUs does not boost the performance of a single statement or query.

-To boost the performance of a single statement, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.
+To statement performance, start by examining the :ref:`best practices<sql_best_practices>` and ensure the guidelines are followed.

 ..
 TODO: we have a lot of techniques to speed up statements which aren't ready for customers to use without support - add something here and in the best practices about this